yjx1217/LRSDAY/README.md

 ## Citations
 Jia-Xing Yue & Gianni Liti.
-(2018) Long-read sequencing data analysis for yeasts (LRSDAY). *Nature Protocols* (accepted pending minor revision; preprint available at http://www.biorxiv.org/content/early/2017/09/05/184572)
+(2018) Long-read sequencing data analysis for yeasts. *Nature Protocols*, 13:1213–1231. (preprint available at http://www.biorxiv.org/content/early/2017/09/05/184572)

 Jia-Xing Yue, Jing Li, Louise Aigrain, Johan Hallin, Karl Persson, Karen Oliver, Anders Bergström, Paul Coupland, Jonas Warringer, Marco Cosentino Lagomarsino, Gilles Fischer, Richard Durbin, Gianni Liti.
 (2017) Contrasting evolutionary genome dynamics between domesticated and wild yeasts. *Nature Genetics*, 49:913-924.

 ## Current version
 * v1.0.0 Released on 2018/02/04

+An updated version that incorporate a few additonal long-read-based assemblers is currently under active testing and expected to be release soon.

 ## License
 LRSDAY itself is distributed under the MIT license.
 A number of LRSDAY's dependencies (e.g. CAP3, MAKER, GATK, blat, RepBase, etc) are under more restricted licenses, for which commerical use of the software needs to be discussed with the corresponding developers.